Roman Opałka: Exhibitions

-Opałka participated in many of the art world’s most important international exhibitions, including Documenta in Kassel, Germany, in 1977; the São Paulo Bienal in 1987; and the Venice Biennale, in 1995, 2003, 2011 and 2013.
+Opałka participated in many of the art world's most important international exhibitions, including Documenta in Kassel, Germany, in 1977; the São Paulo Bienal in 1987; and the Venice Biennale, in 1995, 2003, 2011 and 2013.
 He was represented in Paris and New York by Yvon Lambert, in Venice by Galleria Michela Rizzo and, for many years, at John Weber in New York.

 In 2003, Les Rencontres d'Arles exhibited his work through "L’œuvre photographique"'s exhibition (the curator was Alain Julien-Laferrière).

 In 2017, Opałka has made part of the exhibition "Il mio corpo nel tempo / Lüthi Ontani Opalka", Galleria d'Arte Moderna, Verona 2017.
 Catalogue Manfredi Edizioni.

 Collections

-Opałka's works can be found in the permanent collections of the Centre Pompidou in Paris and New York’s Museum of Modern Art among others.
+Opałka's works can be found in the permanent collections of the Centre Pompidou in Paris and New York's Museum of Modern Art among others.

 Recognition

 Opałka won the celebrated Grand Prize of the 7th International Biennial of Arts and Graphics of Cracow in 1969, the C. K. Norwid Art Critics Award in 1970, Franceʼs National Painting Prize in 1991 and Germanyʼs Goslarer Kaiserring in 1993.
 He was named Commander of the Ordre des Arts et des Lettres (Order of Arts and of Letters) in France.
 In 2009, he was awarded Medal for Merit to Culture – Gloria Artis by the Minister of Culture and National Heritage Bogdan Zdrojewski.
 In 2011, the President of Poland Bronisław Komorowski awarded him with Commander's Cross of the Order of Polonia Restituta.
-In 2011 Opalka was awarded by the European Cultural Centre Art Award for his life long depiction of "Time Passing".
+In 2011 Opalka was awarded by the European Cultural Centre Art Award for his lifelong depiction of "Time Passing".